KorChod/Common-Deal/README.md

 - admin site to manage database resources.

 ## Development plans
-We're still working on this project and we want to add the following features:
 - limiting customer access to offers only if one meets certain requirements,
 - adding new products/offers,
 - calculate current number of subscribtions left to finalize the offer,